 by Lionel Shriver

 It is 2029.
-The Mandibles have been counting on a sizable fortune filtering down when their 97-year-old patriarch dies.
+The dollar has crashed and The Mandibles have been counting on a sizable fortune filtering down when their 97-year-old patriarch dies.

 "Shriver's intelligence, humour and imagination makes this book an unsettling and fascinating read.
 I was hooked from the start and sucked into the characters' lives.
 Is this a glimpse of what may be to come for America?"
 Millie